uspki/policies/certificate-policy.md

 >       IP:0.0.0.0/0.0.0.0
 >       IP:0:0:0:0:0:0:0:0/0:0:0:0:0:0:0:0

-A decoded example for issuance to the domain and sub domains of both .gov (DotGov) and .mil (DotMil) by organization:- Example Department of Defense would be:-
+A decoded example for issuance to the domain and sub domains of both .gov and .mil by organization:- Example Department of Defense would be:-

 > X509v3 Name Constraints:
 >   Permitted: